JackPlowman/github-stats-prototype/README.md

 Status: In Progress

 In this phase the second iteration of the project will be developed.
 This will involve changing the data scraping and displaying process to csv files.
-Astro/Shadui will be used to create the a dashboard to display the data.
+React/Shadcn-ui will be used to create the a dashboard to display the data.

-Note: Tech Stack is subject to change.

 ## License